GreatEagle0303/ruby-project/README.md

 At the moment the Ruby problems `skip` all but the first test, in order to not overwhelm people with errors.

-If you would like color output, you can `require 'minitest/pride'` in the test file.

 If you want to temporarily disable the skips while working on a problem, you can define an empty `skip` method in the test suite: